rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-7.png %})

-The name of the following method actually changes a bit on the way into the driver for XenAPI, so it's just a little confusing.
+The name of the following method actually changes a bit on the way into the driver for XenAPI, so it's a bit confusing.
 We are getting really close to the end here and have come a monumental distance in these code lines.
 Now, it's time for the driver to go ahead and start doing its thing.
 The method gathers some basic data once again, because often the needed data is not returned.
 The method then fills in even more data in *migrate_data* and issues the XenAPI Migrate command!
 This means that XenAPI begins the mirror, and the process is legitimately kicked off.
 This process handles getting the VM started on the destination, transferring the RAM states, and so on.
 This just leaves the OpenStack drivers to do the cleanup.
 More comments are inline in the following code.
 Once the long, long *migrate\_send* command completes, the *post\_method* executes.

 *nova.virt.xenapi.vmops.live\_migrate* ->
 {% highlight python %}